AI-enhanced Collective Intelligence: Applications and implications

 \subsection{Agriculture}

-WeFarm~\cite{WeFarm} is a social networking platform connecting the small-scale farming community.
+Finally, the agriculture sector leverages AI-enhanced collective intelligence to improve farming practices, resource management, and crop yields, addressing global food security challenges.
+WeFarm (wefarm.co) is a social networking platform connecting the small-scale farming community.
 It helps millions of African farmers meet, exchange solutions to their questions, and trade equipment and supplies.
 Farmers ask each other questions about agriculture and promptly receive content and ideas from other farmers worldwide through crowdsourcing.
 Natural language processing processes and understands the text-based messages farmers send in different regions.
-Machine-learning matching algorithms consider farmers' needs and expertise, identify the most suitable responses, and present them to the farmer who posed the question.
+Machine learning matching algorithms consider farmers' needs and expertise, identify the most suitable responses, and present them to the farmer who posed the question.

-Mercy Corps AgriFin~\cite{MercyCorpsAgriFin2023} harnesses the power of AI and a global network of partners to transform agriculture for smallholder farmers.
+Mercy Corps AgriFin (www.mercycorpsagrifin.org) harnesses the power of AI and a global network of partners to transform agriculture for smallholder farmers.
 By utilizing state-of-the-art imagery, modeling, and analysis, AI enables precise management of crops and adaptation strategies against climate change impacts.
 AgriFin's integration of digital technology and data, supported by a global network, empowers these farmers in a digitally interconnected world.

 In light of the global food crisis and the quest for sustainable solutions, the importance of AI-enhanced collective intelligence platforms becomes increasingly critical.
 These platforms can significantly contribute to addressing agricultural challenges and transitioning towards global sustainable food systems~\cite{marvin2022digitalisation}.